InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_MQTT.rst

 |image55|

+.. rst-class:: imagefiguesclass
 Figure 32: Creating client csr

 3. Execute the following command to complete the request and create a client certificate.